1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1. Comprehensive Health & Family History

-Dr. Chadha begins by discussing your personal and family health history, looking for inherited risk factors and early signs of copper overload.
+The discussion of your own and family health history begins with Dr. Chadha trying to discover evidence of inherited risk factors and early signs of copper overload.

 2. Blood Tests for Copper & Liver Function